 More Rice Recipes to Try:

 - Lazy Cabbage Rice Stew – Healthy cabbage and rice stew

 - Creamy Cauliflower Rice Pilaf – Low-carb pilaf

 - Slow-Cooker Beef And Barley Pilaf – Set it and forget it pilaf

 Share Some Love ❤️

 - Prepare ingredients for the recipe.
-Clean carrots and dice them into long slices, leaving carrot pieces about 1/4 of an inch thick.
-Dice onions into cubes.
-Cut meat into one inch cubes.
+Clean carrots and cut them into long slices about 1/4-inch thick.
+Dice onions into small pieces.
+Cut meat into 1-inch cubes.

-- Add rice and bay leaves to the cooking ingredients.
-Clean the top layers of garlic and cut off the small part of the clove edges.
+- Add rice and bay leaves to the Dutch oven.
+Saute for a couple of minutes.
+Remove a couple of the top layers of a garlic head and cut off the small part of the clove edges.
 Place the garlic clove inside of the rice.
 Cover the cooking ingredients with boiled water.
-The water should be filled just about 1 inch over the rice.
+The water should be filled just about 1-inch over the rice.
 Season with salt and pepper.

 - Once it simmers, turn the heat down to very low.
 Cook for about 40-50 minutes.
-About 20 minutes into cooking, turn over the top layer of rice so it cooks consistently.
+About 20 minutes into cooking, turn over the top layer of rice to promote even cooking.